 Pope Francis, Meeting with Families, Tuxtla Gutierrez, Mexico, Feb 15, 2016

-Congratulations on your decision to get married in the Catholic Church!
-The marriage preparation process is designed to guide engaged couples towards a sacramental marriage celebration and provide essential tools to live out this lifelong covenant.
+Congratulations on your decision to receive the Sacrament of Marriage in the Catholic Church!
+The marriage preparation process is designed to guide engaged couples towards a Sacramental Marriage celebration and provide essential tools to live out this lifelong covenant.
 These guidelines for marriage preparation apply to all Catholics in the Diocese of Orlando.

 The first step is a meeting with the parish priest or pastoral minister to begin the wedding planning and preparation for married life.
 This should take place between six to twelve months prior the anticipated wedding date and before any arrangements are made or a wedding date is set.
 During this interview, the pastoral minister will provide an explanation of the Pastoral Guidelines for Marriage Preparation.
 Please discuss if:

-- One or both are under the age of nineteenth;
+- One or both are under the age of nineteen;

 - There is pregnancy involved;

 - One of the engaged is not Catholic;

 - One or both have been married before in any type of ceremony or common law union;